 Chia seeds

-Chia seeds are drought tolerant, making them an especially great choice.
-For one 1-ounce serving of chia seeds only about 4 gallons of water is used.
+Chia seeds are drought-tolerant, making them an especially great choice.
+For one 1-ounce serving of chia seeds, only about 4 gallons of water are used.

 Hemp seeds